-Pull requests will be tested automatically using GitHub Actions and full CI builds of the master branch can be found at http://scoreboard.ociweb.com/oci-dds.html.
+Pull requests will be tested automatically and full CI builds of the master branch can be found at http://scoreboard. ociweb.com/oci-dds.html.

-Running Tests for how tests are run in general.

-GitHub Actions Summary and FAQ for how building and testing is done with GitHub Actions.
+See Running Tests for how tests are run in general.
+See GitHub Actions Summary and FAQ for how building and testing is done with GitHub Actions.